Can Kids Swimwear Be Ethical?

 Here at Jody and Lara, I am very open about how our range of eco-friendly swimwear for boys and girl is designed and made.

-Everything in our collection has been made to the highest ethical credentials and from post-consumer waste like single-use plastic bottles collected from recycling bins.
+Everything in our collection has been made through one factory in China to the highest ethical credentials.
+The raw material used to create the polyester is post-consumer waste like single-use plastic bottles collected from recycling bins.

 If you want to know more about our range, from the fabric used to how it is manufactured, please check out for more information on " About us" on this website or visit my Facebook page and ask any further questions you may have!